 One of the biggest highlights of this route is the Gold Coast, located a little more than an hour from Brisbane city.
 Known for its long stretches of golden sandy beach and some of the best spots to indulge in water sports, a trip to Australia is incomplete if you haven’t visited the Gold Coast.
 This drive is also popular for catching a glimpse of the beautiful Humpback Whales, as they migrate to and from Antarctica.
 If you’re craving for a bit of pampering, you could also head to the luxurious wineries at Hunter Valley and sample some of the best local wines.

 We’ve kept this one for the end because this is one drive that’s not meant for the faint-hearted.
 Cutting through the width of the country, starting at the south, all the way up to the north, the drive from Adelaide to Darwin covers a distance of 3000 Km.
 If this piques your curiosity and brings out the adventurer in you, make sure to keep at least 10 days in hand if you want to really explore a different side of Australia.

 Apart from the new experiences we’re expecting Australia to floor us with, we are really looking forward to our first road trip on a campervan.
 We’re arming ourselves with all the information and resources we can before we take the plunge because we know it’s going to be so different from our usual road trips.
+Here is an exhaustive road trip packing list that we are using as a point of reference.
 But the conveniences of travelling on a campervan surely surpass the challenges we may face.
 If a campervan road trip in Australia is on your mind too, check out this website for a great selection of used campervans and start planning with us!